vvvv/The-Gray-Book/reference/best-practice/raspberry-pi.md

 ### Framework dependent
 This is the default used by the Exporter.
 It requires you to [install .NET on the Raspberry Pi](https://learn.microsoft.com/en-us/dotnet/iot/deployment#deploying-a-framework-dependent-app) (Follow steps 1. and 2.) in order to be able to run the export on it.

-After a successful export, copy the generated files over the PI and there on a commandline run the program by typing:
+After a successful export, copy the generated files over to the PI and there on a commandline run the program by typing:

 ``dotnet myprogram.dll``